defibio/defib-net/README.md

 ```

 ## License
-Heartbeat.NET is free to use under MIT, however defib.io may charge for some services, please look it up before using this library!
-I AM NOT RESPONSIBLE FOR ANY COSTS.
+Defib-net is free to use under MIT, however we may charge for some services, please look it up before using this library!